 Though we are unable to respond to every question individually, we can offer you tips for finding what you’re looking for in our vast library of resources.
 You can:

 - Browse by topic

-- Utilize billing guides (these are the most in-depth resources on the site)
+- Utilize coding guides (these are the most in-depth resources on the site)

 - See “Search Tips” above

 Other sources of help include the aapc.com.
 If you are a physician or work for a physician, I suggest asking the physician to send the coding question to his/her specialty society.
 Compliance questions should go the compliance department or medical director, and serious compliance concerns should be handled under employee client privilege.